kgaddie/Analytics_Projects/README.md

 # Analytics_Projects
 Repository containing base code for all ongoing and completed analytics projects

+## Astro_Data: Gaia Mission Data Exploration with AstroQuery
+Skills: AstroSql, Visualizing Data

+Gaia, the Global Astrometric Interferometer for Astrophysics, is a European Space Agency astronomical observatory mission.
+Its goal is to create the largest, most precise three-dimensional map of the Milky Way by surveying about 1% of the galaxy's 100 billion stars.
+The satellite returned a large amount of data which is publicly available using the astroquery package in python.
+This notebook will focus on the interaction and analysis of data from the second data release from the Gaia mission.

 ## distillery_database: Whiskey Distillery & Tasting Database
 Skills: webscraping, geolocation data, Google Development APIs